“I keep making terrible decisions and can’t seem to stop.

 Indeed, the prospects for bonds from today forward aren’t very good generally.
 When one subtracts a reasonable inflation forecast from current (really low) yields, the real expected return on short-to-intermediate U.S. Treasury notes is effectively zero.
 That is, an investment in a U.S. Treasury portfolio can be expected to just keep even with inflation.
 TIPS (Treasury inflation-protected securities) do just a bit better.
-Investing at a zero real return is better than earning no nominal yield at all, as investors in money market funds and other cash instruments did until recently.
+Investing at a zero real return is better than earning no nominal yield at all, as investors in money market funds and other cash instruments did over the past few years until very recently.
 But that is about the best one can say about it.

 Portfolio ballast is an important characteristic to ameliorate the loss aversion of clients.
 Given the prospects for bonds going forward from today, you might consider other forms of potential ballast too, but ballast in some form is imperative.
 A portfolio with insufficient ballast is, quite simply, a recipe for disaster.

 The famous Volkswagen advertising campaigns, originally introduced in 1959, changed the way automobiles were marketed to consumers.
 Frequently applauded for their visual and verbal wit as well as their dramatic, uncluttered layouts, these Volkswagen ads also stand as a triumph of segmentation marketing.
 Consider the challenge.
 VWs were small, slow, Spartan, ugly and foreign.
 Adolph Hitler had proclaimed it the “people’s car.”